juju/docs/src/en/howto-applicationupdateseries.md

 When deploying an application with Juju you can specify the series it will use, or use the default series for the model.
-Prior to Juju 2.3, any units which are subsequently added to the application always use the series specified at deployment
+Prior to Juju 2.3, any units which are subsequently added to the application always use the series specified at deployment.

-With version 2.3 or later it's possible let juju know you'd like to add units with a different series moving forward by running the command:
+With version 2.3 or later it's possible let Juju know you'd like to add units with a different series moving forward by running the command:
 `juju update-series <application> <series>`

 Here we'll cover the manual steps on how to do this with earlier versions of the software.

 ## Prerequisites

   1. Check that the current charm revision in use for the application supports the series you wish to use in the future.
-This checked on in the Juju Charm Store.
+This can be checked in the [Juju Charm Store][charm-store].

-  2. Name of the application.
+  1. Name of the application.

-  3. Name of the model where the application lives.
+  1. Name of the model where the application lives.

-  4. Admin privilages to the controller where the model lives.
+  1. Admin privilages to the controller where the model lives.

 ## Update

-Start by switching to the juju controller where the changes will happen using `juju switch`.
+Start by switching to the Juju controller where the changes will happen using `juju switch`.

 Next, the database on the controller will need to be modified.
 You'll need to